conrisc/scrum-poker/memory-bank/progress.md

 - 2025-05-29: Implemented basic room functionality
 - 2025-05-30: Added "New voting" control to start new voting session
 - 2025-05-31: Implemented vote statistics (average & median)
+- 2025-05-31: Added routing for room with error handling